 Can you share the most interesting story that you experienced during your military career?
 What “take away” did you learn from that story?

 This is a hard question as I don’t know if I have “a most interesting story” however, during my career time in Afghanistan really was the most interesting of my career.
-I was more than mid-career, a senior Major and new Nurse Practitioner.
-During my deployment we had our first KIA in 17 September 2011.
+I was more than mid-career, a senior Major and a new Nurse Practitioner.
+During my deployment, we had our first KIA on 17 September 2011.
 17 September is also my Army initial entry date.
 This date is now full of meaning.
-Is the day that I realized I was in a combat zone, it was the day I realized how fragile life was out there.
+It is the day that I realized I was in a combat zone, it was the day I realized how fragile life was out there.
 Sgt Michael Hosey was killed that day.
 He was the crazy haired blonde from Alabama.
 The one that every morning you saw walking around the camp in his shorts, spiked hair and his tin coffee mug with black coffee.
-Mike use to come to the clinic during traumas because he wanted to learn and dreamed of going back to school to become a Physician Assistant.
-I taught him how to suture and start IV’s, dress wounds and do assessments.
+Mike used to come to the clinic during traumas because he wanted to learn and dreamed of going back to school to become a Physician Assistant.
+I taught him how to suture and start IVs, dress wounds and do assessments.
 While deployed I fulfilled many roles as the senior officer and oldest team member.
 I was a nurse, mother, sister, confidante, coffee barista, and barber.
-It became a thing that I would have an afternoon of opening shop and cut everyone’s hair.
+It became a thing that I would have an afternoon of the opening shop and cut everyone’s hair.
 Ten days prior to losing Mike, I remember going into our phone room and cutting his hair.
 I remember laughing because his hair was like straw and me teasing him about when was the last time, he had washed his hair.
 He laughed and said he couldn’t remember and like a younger brother to me, I told him how gross that was.
 He laughed it off and said, “Hey just don’t cut my hair too short”.
 He was leaving to go to headquarters for his monthly trip to do whatever it was he had to do.
 Ten days later he was gone.

 The team never wanted to take me on missions that they deemed too dangerous and that they knew they would get in a fight.
 Then on 17 September 2011, the camp was quiet as most of the team was gone when suddenly there was a flurry of activity and everyone was to gear up, including me.
 There was a sense of adrenaline and I had no idea what was going but something had happened in the nearby village.
 We get in our MRAPs, head to the village on a road we had driven a million times when I was told to get out and ran to the scene.
 The scene was two young Afghan males alive but blown to pieces, missing limbs and gasping for air.
 These victims got blown up trying to plant IEDs on that road meant for us, the Americans.
 Now here I was trying to save them.
 Once we stabilized them, we loaded them on the trucks and took them back to the camp to treat as best we could and then fly them out to headquarters for a higher level of care then what we could provide.
 We did basic triage, stopped the bleeding, inserted airways, started IV’s.
 This was war…here we were saving two people that just hours earlier were trying to kill us.
-The irony was not loss on me.
+The irony was not lost on me.

 This was a day that one of the Special Forces, 18Delta, SFC Benjamin Wise happened to be on the camp to help.
 What I remember most from this day, was Ben looking at me at one point and saying “Hey, you’re pretty good!” giving me kudos for the work I did that day.
 This was huge as these harden war Veterans, did not see much value in having women on their team, especially an Air Force Officer.